 maternity ward garage, for the very first time.

 Before the build, think about what you want to achieve in your new bike and make a parts list of components.
 The best thing about building your own bike is that all the options are yours to make.
-From simple things like your favourite brand of narrow bars & long cranks on a 56 cm frame (not standard off the shelf road bike sizing) to an outrageous colour scheme or an unusual mix of components – the world is your oyster.
+From simple things like your favourite brand of narrow bars & long cranks on a 56 cm frame (not standard off the shelf road bike sizing) to an outrageous colour scheme, an unusual mix of components or an 100% Italian made classic – the world is your oyster.
 Choices have become even wider in the last few years with tubeless tyre, wider rims, disc brakes and thru axles giving more opportunity to vary your ride.

 If you have any doubts in your competancy ‘on the tools’, invest in a torque wrench.
 Stick to manufacturer recommended torque settings and you can’t go too far wrong.
 If you are in doubt, consult a friend or even Youtube if you have to.
 Following a new build, double-check everything is tight and have a short ride.